ryanpfalz/aks-acr-high-availability/README.md

 -   State & Storage

     -   [Avoid retaining state inside the container](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#remove-service-state-from-inside-containers) - instead, use a storage service that supports replication, like [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) or [Azure SQL DB](https://learn.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview?view=azuresql).
-    -   [Storage synchronization](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#create-a-storage-migration-plan) between regions can be achieved by an [application-based](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#application-based-asynchronous-replication) approach (where the the application itself replicates storage requests), or via a more complex [infrastructure-based](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#infrastructure-based-asynchronous-replication) approach (where a common storage point is used which applications write to).
+    -   [Storage synchronization](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#create-a-storage-migration-plan) between regions can be achieved by either an [application-based](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#application-based-asynchronous-replication) approach (where the application itself replicates storage requests), or by an [infrastructure-based](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#infrastructure-based-asynchronous-replication) approach (where a common storage point is used which applications write to).

 #### Troubleshooting & Pitfalls:

 -   A common error when deploying containers to Kubernetes is the CrashLoopBackOff error.
-This error is the result of when a pod fails to start and Kubernetes repeatedly tries and fails to restart the pod.
+This error is the result of when a pod fails to start, and Kubernetes repeatedly tries and fails to restart the pod.
 A place to start debugging is to run `kubectl logs -n <namespace-name> -p <pod-name>`, which may reveal a more detailed trace of the root cause.
 -   Issues like [this one](https://stackoverflow.com/questions/42494853/standard-init-linux-go178-exec-user-process-caused-exec-format-error) may arise when a Docker image is built on a machine of a different OS architecture than the cluster instance OS.
 Ensure that the OS architecture of the Azure instances you deploy use the same OS architecture as your build agent.
 In this example, the AKS clusters and [GitHub runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) have an x86_64 architecture.

 ## Additional Resources